-- · a key definition that creates sequential numbering - 03d means create three slots for digits 3d, and pad with zeros 0. - This is useful if you have a scanner sequence with a single name but you run it repeatedly and need to generate separate files for each run.
+- a key definition that creates sequential numbering - 03d means create three slots for digits 3d, and pad with zeros 0. - This is useful if you have a scanner sequence with a single name but you run it repeatedly and need to generate separate files for each run.
 For example, you might define a single functional sequence at the scanner and then run it several times instead of creating separate names for each run.

-Note: N.B.
-It is usually better to name your sequences explicitly rather than depending on sequential numbering.
+Note: It is usually better to name your sequences explicitly (e.g., run-01, run-02 etc.) rather than depending on sequential numbering.
 There will be less confusion later.

-- If you have a sequence with the same name that you run repeatedly WITHOUT the sequential numbering, HeuDiConv will overwrite earlier sequences with later ones. - \cdot To ensure that a sequence includes sequential numbering, you also need to add run-{item:03d} (for example) to the key-value specification for that sequence. - Here I illustrate with the t1w key-value pair: - · If you started with: - ・ t1w = create_key('sub-{subject}/anat/sub-{subject}T1w'), - · You could add sequence numbering like this: - t1w = create_key('sub-{subject}/anat/sub-{subject}run-{item:03d}T1w').
+- If you have a sequence with the same name that you run repeatedly WITHOUT the sequential numbering, HeuDiConv will overwrite earlier sequences with later ones. - To ensure that a sequence includes sequential numbering, you also need to add run-{item:03d} (for example) to the key-value specification for that sequence. - Here I illustrate with the t1w key-value pair: - If you started with:

+'''

+• t1w = create_key('sub-{subject}/anat/sub-{subject}T1w'),

+'''

-- Now if you run several T1w images using the exact same protocol, each will get a separate run number like this: - sub-219_ses_run-001_T1w.nii.gz, sub-219_ses_run-002_T1w.nii.gz etc.
+- You could add sequence numbering like this: - · t1w = create_key('sub-{subject}/anat/sub-{subject}run-{item:03d}T1w'). - Now if you export several T1w images for the same subject and session, using the exact same protocol, each will get a separate run number like this: - sub-219_ses_run-001_T1w.nii.gz, sub-219_ses_run-002_T1w.nii.gz etc.